-The Campus Health and Wellness office is directed by a registered nurse practitioner.
-Students are required to complete an insurance form and a Personal Health Assessment record, inclusive of immunization status.
-Forms are available from Campus Health and Wellness or on-line at wallawalla.edu
+MEDICAL INFORMATION.
+The Campus Health and Wellness office requires students to complete an insurance form and a Personal Health Assessment record, inclusive of immunization status.
+Forms are available from Campus Health and Wellness or online at [wallawalla.edu](http://wallawalla.edu).